azurecrystalz/azurecrystalz.github.io/source/_drafts/ayakashi-parade.md

   {% endbubble %}

   {% bubble Ushio %}
-  You’re the evening group’s conductor, so of course you know his circumstances right?
+  You’re the Evening Team's conductor, so of course you know his circumstances right?
 Is it okay for someone like you to have such a conservative mindset?
   {% endbubble %}

   {% bubble Nanaki %}